Women's boxing: Czech Republic

 In 2018 Fabiana Bytyqi became the first female boxer from the Czech Republic to win a major world title, when she defeated Denise Castle to win the vacant WBC atomweight title.
 The fight took place at the Sportcentrum Sluneta in Ústí nad Labem, on 22 September 2018.
 She won the fight by unanimous decision, with two judges awarding her a 100–90 scorecard, while the third judge awarded her a 99–91 scorecard.

 Gaza Strip

 In 2019 the first female boxing club in the Gaza Strip, the Palestinian Center of Boxing for Women, opened.

 Ghana

 Sarah Lotus Asare, the first female boxing matchmaker licensed under the Ghana Boxing Authority, debuted as a matchmaker on August 26, 2023.

+On 24 November 2024, Abigail Quartey faced British boxer Sangeeta Birdi for the vacant WIBF World Super Bantamweight title at the Bukom Boxing Arena.
+Quartey won by unanimous decision, making her the first Ghanaian woman to hold a world boxing title.

 India

 Mary Kom of India is a five-time World Amateur Boxing champion.
 She is the only woman boxer to have won a medal in each one of the six world championships.

-Three Indian female boxers, namely, Pinki Jangra, Mary Kom, and Kavita Chahal were placed in the world's top three in AIBA world rankings (1 March 2014) in their respective categories.
+Three Indian female boxers, namely, Pinki Jangra, Mary Kom, and Kavita Chahal were placed in the world's top three in AIBA world rankings (on 1 March 2014) in their respective categories.

+Jaismine Lamboria is the first woman boxer to join the Indian Army, which she did after she won bronze at the 2022 Commonwealth Games.